-Q: What does the proposed land purchase encompass?
+Q: What did the proposed land purchase encompass?

-Q: What are the latest developments in this sale process occurred before Wyoming withdrew its bid?
+Q: What developments in this sale process occurred before Wyoming withdrew its bid?

 A: On May 1, 2020 the State of Wyoming entered into a contract with an investment bank to provide guidance and analysis of the potential purchase.
 Barclays was chosen as the investment bank.